nuntius-rex/elithica-amd/README.md

 git clone https://github.com/nuntius-rex/elithica-amd
 ```

-<p>There is also a <a href="https://github.com/nuntius-rex/Elithica-Node">NodeJS version</a> available.
-That is a full-stack example.</p>
+<p>There is also a <a href="https://github.com/nuntius-rex/Elithica-Node">NodeJS version</a> available, that is a full-stack example.</p>

-<p>Note: The front-end application will fail if opened directly due to modern browser CORS (Cross Origin Resource Sharing) restrictions.</p>
+<p>Note: This front-end application will fail if opened directly due to modern browser CORS (Cross Origin Resource Sharing) restrictions.
+Open on a server such as localhost.</p>

 ### Running